-The Bronx, NY The Universal Hip Hop Museum in association with the GRAMMY Museum, the Recording Academy, and MusiCares present a Black Music Month event, Hip Hop & Mental Health: Facing the Stigma Together on Saturday, June 25, 3PM at the Clive Davis Theater, GRAMMY Museum at 800 W. Olympic Blvd.
+The Bronx, NY The Hip Hop Museum in association with the GRAMMY Museum, the Recording Academy, and MusiCares present a Black Music Month event, Hip Hop & Mental Health: Facing the Stigma Together on Saturday, June 25, 3PM at the Clive Davis Theater, GRAMMY Museum at 800 W. Olympic Blvd.
 L.A., CA. 90015.
-The UHHM (Universal Hip Hop Museum) is holding a critical conversation to amplify the importance of mental wellness, especially in Hip Hop culture.
+The THHM (The Hip Hop Museum) is holding a critical conversation to amplify the importance of mental wellness, especially in Hip Hop culture.
 Hip Hop & Mental Health: Facing the Stigma Together will be a moderated, panel discussion, highlighting Black Music Month.
-Special opening remarks will be offered by Harvey Mason Jr. (Recording Academy, CEO), Rita George (GRAMMY Museum, Chief Program Officer) and Tina Marie Tyler (Universal Hip Hop Museum, Executive Producer and Advisory Board member).
+Special opening remarks will be offered by Harvey Mason Jr. (Recording Academy, CEO), Rita George (GRAMMY Museum, Chief Program Officer) and Tina Marie Tyler (The Hip Hop Museum, Executive Producer and Advisory Board member).

 This live stream panel discussion will be hosted by Nick Cannon, and produced in partnership with the Grammy Museum, MusiCares, the Black Music Collective and Hip Hop 4 Peace.
 The purpose of this livestream event is to create an environment where Hip Hop artists and other creatives can share their personal mental health journeys.
 Health experts will offer science-based, culturally competent tools to address mental challenges in the genre.
 Panelists include Adrian Miller (XYION), Claudette Robinson (The Miracles), Michael “Blue” Williams (Family Tree Entertainment), artist DJ Quick, and actor Amin Joseph (FX Snowfall).